Spending one day in Amsterdam and looking for an easy-to-follow itinerary? Look no further! I have a complete guide for you.

 One day in Amsterdam

 As said, 24 hours in Amsterdam is not enough.
 However, you can still have a pleasant day discovering interesting, historical, and fun places in the city.

-In this article, we talk about where to stay in Amsterdam, give you a map with all locations mentioned, instructions for a free self-guided tour, as well as more tips at the bottom of the page.
+In this article, I talk about where to stay in Amsterdam, give you a map with all locations mentioned, instructions for a free self-guided tour, as well as more tips at the bottom of the page.